Businessplan.Earlylight.io | Updated: Feb 2026

 Week 17 (Jun 9-15)

-• Run first biodigester conversion test (biogas/digestate to BSF loop), document results, and review Q1 financials with $50K/month revenue target.
+• Run first module conversion test (feedstock to BSF + frass), document results, and review Q1 financials with $50K/month revenue target.

 Month 5 (Jun 17-Jul 16, 2026): Pilot Local Production